-- They do not want or have not consented to. - They cannot understand and lack the mental capacity to be able to give consent to.
+• They do not want or have not consented to.

+- They cannot understand and lack the mental capacity to be able to give consent to. - They have been coerced into because the other person is in a position of trust, power or authority (for example, a care worker).